© visualspace - Getty Images/iStock

 A cross-sectoral legislative framework for data

-The Commission proposed in November 2020 a Data Governance Act to increase trust in data intermediaries and strengthen data-sharing mechanisms.
-The upcoming implementing act on high-value datasets under the Open Data Directive would make important public-sector datasets freely available in machine-readable format.
+The Data Governance Act, adopted in May 2022 and applicable from September 2023, aims to increase trust in data intermediaries and strengthen data-sharing mechanisms.
+Meanwhile, the implementing act on high-value datasets, adopted in December 2022, makes important public-sector datasets freely available in machine-readable format, including datasets on transport networks such as inland waterways.

 Initiatives for digitalisation and data sharing in the field of transport

-- Type approval legislation for vehicles defines access conditions by third-party providers to repair and maintenance information and will in the future address access to in-vehicle data more broadly.
+• Type approval legislation for vehicles defines access conditions by third-party providers to repair and maintenance information.
+This will in the future address access to in-vehicle data more broadly.

 Towards a common European mobility data space